Milky Way: Mass

-In addition to the stars, there is also interstellar gas, comprising 90% hydrogen and 10% helium by mass, with two thirds of the hydrogen found in the atomic form and the remaining one-third as molecular hydrogen.
+In addition to the stars, there is also interstellar gas, comprising 90% hydrogen and 10% helium by mass, with two-thirds of the hydrogen found in the atomic form and the remaining one-third as molecular hydrogen.
 The mass of the Milky Way's interstellar gas is equal to between 10% and 15% of the total mass of its stars.
 Interstellar dust accounts for an additional 1% of the total mass of the gas.

 In March 2019, astronomers reported that the virial mass of the Milky Way Galaxy is 1.54e12 solar masses within a radius of about 39.5 kpc, over twice as much as was determined in earlier studies, suggesting that about 90% of the mass of the galaxy is dark matter.

 In September 2023, astronomers reported that the virial mass of the Milky Way Galaxy is only 2.06e11 solar masses, only a tenth of the mass of previous studies.
 The mass was determined from data of the Gaia spacecraft.

+Rotation curve

+Galaxy rotation curve for the Milky Way.
+The vertical axis is the rotation speed about the galactic center.
+The horizontal axis is the distance from the galactic center.
+The Sun is marked in yellow.
+Data points mark the observed rotation speed curve.
+The predicted curve based on the stellar mass and gas of the Milky Way is in black.
+The difference is due to dark matter or possibly a modification of gravity like MOND.
+The data shown can be found here.